Super-Guesser/ctf/2021/*CTF-2021/misc/puzzle.md

 gaps --image=puzzle.png --generations=100 --population=600
 ```

-After failing with different approaches to **finish** the puzzle, final solution involved copy-pasting of recognized flag parts into the Googled
+After failing with different approaches to **finish** the puzzle, final solution involved copy-pasting of recognized flag parts (from partial solves) into the Googled
 original image which was used to write the flag to:

 ![](https://i.imgur.com/XUBK1O1.jpg)